We wanted to share answers to top questions from Rustic Pathways families. Use these as you prepare for your upcoming

 Your My Rustic Portal contains important information regarding your specific trip, including necessary forms, flight information, and your invoice.
 Be sure to thoroughly explore your portal to make sure you are ready for travel!

 Once you get to the Portal login page, you’ll need the traveler’s email address and the password we sent you via email after you completed your Ticketing form.
 If you can’t find your password, try using the “Password Reset” function, or give us a call and we can resend it.

 What about vaccinations and OTC meds?

 Students are welcome to bring over the counter medications, but we ask that you include this in your medical forms, so our staff is aware.
-Required vaccination information will be sent from your Personal Travel Advisor.
-For more info, check out our travel vaccinations page, which includes links to CDC recommendations for each Rustic Pathways travel destination.
+For required vaccination information, check out our travel vaccinations page, which includes links to CDC recommendations for each Rustic Pathways travel destination.
 You can also talk to your doctor or visit a travel medical clinic.

 What about shorts, leggings, pants, and swimsuits?

 As many of our programs take place in small villages and more conservative areas, we want to be respectful of those communities by wearing appropriate clothing.
 Basketball or hiking shorts are typically an acceptable length.
 Running shorts and leggings are not appropriate in many of these areas, so if in doubt, bring an extra set of capris instead.
 Some of our programs include time in or near the ocean, during which students are welcome to wear swimsuits of their choice.

 Check out this guide to packing culturally-appropriate and comfortable clothing.
 Also, review these packing tips from Rustic staff and Rustic alumni.

 What about phones?
 Phones as cameras?
 Can phones be charged on programs?